Who does this guide apply to?

 “The uploading part of the website is playing up and not working as intended?!”

-- Seek support from the UKVCAS support team on the phone number provided in your confirmation email; or
+- Seek support from the UKVCAS support team at the phone number provided in your confirmation email; or

 - Send an email to UKVCAS using the contact form here.